jcqiao/Javascript_learning/interviews/React/React.md

 ## What's the React

-React is a javascript library developed by facebook for builing user interface.
-It uses a component-based architecture and declarative approach to simplify the process of creating dynamic and interactive UIs.
-React was created to solve challenges in managing complex UIs. such as performance issues and difficult to maintain code.
-Its key innovation is the Virtual DOM, which efficiently updates the real DOM by calculating and applying only the necessary changes, improving performance.React's component-based design makes code reusable and modular, while its unidirectional data flow ensures predictable state management.
+React is a JavaScript library developed by Facebook for building user interfaces, particularly for single-page applications.
+It uses a component-based architecture to create modular and reusable code, making it easier to build and maintain complex UIs.
+React's declarative approach lets developers focus on what the UI should look like, while the Virtual DOM, a lightweight representation of the real DOM, improves performance by efficiently updating only the neccessary changes in real DOM .
+It also follows a unidirectional data flow, which makes state management predictable and debugging easier.

 ### Components

 Components are the building blocks of React applications, representing reusable pieces of UI like buttons, inputs, or even entire pages.
 In React, a component is essentially a JavaScript function that returns JSX, a syntax similar to HTML but with JavaScript capabilities.
 Unlike static HTML, JSX allows you to embed dynamic values using curly braces.
-For example, you can dynamically display data or update attributes.
 Components make it easy to break an application into smaller, manageable parts, promoting reusability and consistency.

 ### Key props

 The key prop in React is used to help React identify and differentiate components, especially when rendering lists.
 It provides a unique identifier for each component or element in a list, allowing React to efficiently track changes such as additions, removals, or reordering of items.
-Typically, the key is assigned a unique value, such as an item's ID, to ensure proper updates and avoid unnecessary re-renders.
+Ensure proper updates and avoid unnecessary re-renders.

 ### Why react uses classname instead of class

-React uses className instead of class because class is a reserved keyword in JavaScript.
-If React allowed class as an attribute, it could cause conflicts or errors in the code.
-To avoid this, React uses className, which works seamlessly in JSX while still representing the same thing as the class attribute in regular HTML.
+As we know, React is a javascript libary and components are functions return jsx.
+To avoid conflicts or errors with HTML, React uses className, which works seamlessly in JSX while still representing the same thing as the class attribute in regular HTML.

-It's a practical decision to make React's syntax compatible with JavaScript while keeping it intuitive for developers who are already familiar with HTML.

 ### How does rendering work

-React knows how and when to render using "Virtual DOM".
-DOM stands for Document Object Model which is what every browser uses to model all the html elements on a web page and the data structure looks like a tree.
-Here are steps:
-State changes then react updates virtual dom which is quiker to update than a real dom.
-Then react uses a process called diffing to compare the updated virtual dom to previous version to see what's changed once it sees what's the different react uses a process call reconcilation to update the real dom with the changes that it found.
+Rendering in React revolves around the Virtual DOM, which is essentially a JavaScript object representing the structure of the UI.
+As we know, components return JSX which is converted into this Virtual DOM by Babel.

+When state or props change, React creates a new Virtual DOM tree to represent the updated UI.
+It then compares the new tree with the old one using a diffing algorithm to identify the differences.
+The algorithm is based on two key assumptions:

+- Different element types builds different trees.
+- The key prop is crucial for efficiently identifying list items.

+This comparison process is called 'Reconciliation.'
+After detecting changes, React calculates the minimal set of updates required to modify the real DOM, such as adding, updating, or removing elements.
+It also optimizes performance by batching updates to avoid unnecessary re-renders.

+Finally, in the commit phase, React applies the calculated updates to the real DOM, and the browser reflects these changes on the screen.

 ## What's the pure component in React?